JanaSabuj/LabsOfJU-UGII/README.md

-# Lab Works og JU in Sophomore Year
+# Lab Works of JU in Sophomore Year
 All assignments of DSA - DBMS - ASM